Central Idea: The reward of eternal life. Doctrine: The Beatific Vision. Practical Application: Meditation on the Beatific Vision.

 for to him all are alive.”

-- The Sadducees did not believe in life after death, so they came up with a loaded question based on one of Moses’ commands that required an answer that made the idea of eternal life look ridiculous.
+- The Sadducees did not believe in life after death, so they came up with a loaded question based on one of Moses’ commands.
+They assumed their question required an answer that would make the idea of eternal life look ridiculous.

 - Moses taught eternal life; do did David in the Psalms; so did the Book of Maccabees; so does Christ, which is why Paul does also.